ahmedjk34/smart-wifi-manager/personal_docs/8_debugging_and_resolution.md

 3. **System Integration Matters**: Multi-component systems require careful feature synchronization
 4. **Class Imbalance is Addressable**: Proper weighting can handle even extreme imbalance (269:1 ratios)
 5. **Validation is Essential**: Automated leakage detection prevents regression

+The 802.11g vs 802.11a issue is a common pitfall in ns-3 WiFi simulations.
+Using `WIFI_STANDARD_80211a` provides the cleanest solution for algorithms expecting OFDM-only rate tables with proper 0-7 indexing.

+**Remember**: This fix must be applied to **every ns-3 project** with custom WiFi rate adaptation to ensure rate index 7 correctly maps to 54 Mbps instead of 18 Mbps.

 The system is now ready for real-world deployment and continued improvement through the identified next steps.